Understanding AC Balance Control on Miller® TIG Welders

-A comprehensive look at the benefits of adjustable AC TIG balance control found on today's welders from Miller Electric Mfg.
-Co.
+Learn more about the benefits of adjustable AC TIG balance control found on Miller TIG welders and how to use this feature.

-To understand how Balance Control works, you first need to understand why aluminum and magnesium require an AC welding output.
+To understand how balance control works, it’s important to first understand why certain materials, such as aluminum and magnesium, require an AC welding output.

 Fig. 1.
 AC current is used to weld aluminum because its positive half cycle provides a "cleaning" action and its negative half cycle provides penetration.

-This then allows the electrode negative (EN) portion of the cycle (where the current flows from the tungsten into the work) to melt the base metal and fuse the joint.
+This then allows the electrode negative (EN) portion of the cycle — where the current flows from the tungsten into the workpiece — to melt the base metal and fuse the joint.

 Fig. 2.
 Notice the lighter colored "etched zone" or "cleaning action" created by the AC arc.